polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/benchmarking.md

 ]
 ```

-Once this is complete, you have the required dependencies for writing benchmarks for your pallet.
+Once complete, you have the required dependencies for writing benchmark tests for your pallet.

-## Writing Benchmarks
+### Write Benchmark Tests

-Create a `benchmarking.rs` file in your pallet's `src/`:
+Create a `benchmarking.rs` file in your pallet's `src/`.
+Your directory structure should look similar to the following:

 ```
 my-pallet/